raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 still have connectivity to each other.
 This allows them to clean up state when connectivity is lost, and attempt re-connection if appropriate.

-For both timers, lower values of the timer result in higher traffic and CPU load on the server, either in the form of more rapid session teardown and re-establishment for lower values of the idle timeout, or increased keepalive traffic for lower values of the keepalive interval.
+For both timers, lower values of the timer result in higher network traffic and higher CPU load on the server.

+For the idle timeout value, lower values result in more frequent session teardown and re-establishment.
-Higher values of the idle timeout result in lower traffic and CPU load on the server, but a larger memory burden to maintain state for idle sessions.
+Higher values result in lower traffic and CPU load on the server, but a larger memory burden to maintain state for idle sessions.

+For the keepalive interval value, lower values result in higher volume keepalive traffic.
-Higher values of the keepalive interval have minimal effect on the memory burden at the server, because clients keep a session open for the same length of time (determined by the idle timeout) regardless of the level of keepalive traffic required.
+Higher values of the keepalive interval reduce traffic and CPU load, but have minimal effect on the memory burden at the server, because clients keep a session open for the same length of time (determined by the idle timeout) regardless of the level of keepalive traffic required.